Meet the Cambridge Construction Company Team

 Scott Leith BCom, Dip Tax, ATII, CA (ICANZ)

 A successful businessman with significant experience and responsibility for closing large business transactions.

 Scott's career was fast tracked by Ernst and Young and from there he became an Investment Banker, achieving Executive Directorship level at CIBC World Markets in London before returning home to NZ where he currently owns a civil engineering company in Hamilton and an auto spares business in Auckland and provides advisory services to a number of businesses in Auckland, Australia and the Pacific.

 Highly competent at developing, originating, executing and closing business transactions and global restructuring.
 Project manages all aspects of deal including people and resources, cost control, risk management and legal accountabilities.
 Offers strong leadership qualities, is highly focused on achieving results and builds exceptional business relationships.

 Project Manager /Director

 William has been a part of Cambridge Construction for nearly 10 years.
 He was employed to drive the grader in 2004, but immediately proved to have a skill set that far outweighed that of the role.
 His work ethic and management skills surpassed those expected of him, and as a result, in 2005 when the company changed hands he became a shareholder and project manager of the company.
-Taking on day to day handling of contracts, his responsibilities including; operating, surveying, contract management and for the past 12 months, as director.
+Taking on day to day handling of contracts, his responsibilities including; operating, surveying, contract management and for the past seven years, as Director.

 William continues to actively develop his knowledge of the industry today; this vast knowledge having been demonstrated useful on many occasions, making him an important asset to the Cambridge Construction.